 When decorating a girl's bedroom, you should consider the architecture of the home, the activities in the bedroom (sleeping, studying, reading, etc), and the preferences of the girl.

-Decorating a shared girls bedroom is a bit more tricky since you need to accommodate the needs and wants of both girls.
+Decorating a shared girls bedroom is a bit more tricky since you need to accommodate the needs and wants of 2 or more girls.

 Here are a few tips and tricks for how to decorate a shared girls bedroom.